veilm/rethread/README.md

 `--at-end` to append to the end of the strip when you need the old behavior.

 TODO better docs, this Codex output is messy
+	a lot of it is just wrong or misleading too. not highest prior right now though

 ## key bindings